Chocolate Chip Pancakes

 We love to serve these chocolate chip pancakes with all the usual pancake toppings like butter and maple syrup.
 But we also find the chocolate pairs really nicely with fresh strawberries or raspberries.

-Also, if you have come so far, a little cone of whipped cream and a few more chocolate chips on top wouldn’t be the worst thing either!
-Or, try making these s’mores pancakes instead, for a really fun twist!
+Also, if you have come so far, a little dollop of whipped cream and a few more chocolate chips on top wouldn’t be the worst thing either!
+Or, try making these s’mores pancakes instead for a really fun twist!

 A platter of chocolate chip pancakes on a tree stump